Krisse Salminen

 Krisse Salminen (born Heidi Kristiina Salminen; 28 May 1976) is a Finnish stand-up comedian and television talkshow hostess.

+Biography

-She is the daughter of gameshow host Reijo Salminen.
+She is the daughter of game show host Reijo Salminen.
 Her shtick is to present herself as a cow-eyed and stuck-up, self-centered blonde girly girl, speaking an exaggerated, urban, Helsinki-style nasal accent.
 She is one of the central figures of the burgeoning Finnish stand-up scene.

 She made an appearance in the Eurovision Song Contest 2007 as a guest host and green room reporter.
 She has had TV shows called Krisse Show and Krisse Road Show.
 She appeared on the 2012 series of Tanssii tähtien kanssa, the Finnish version of Strictly Come Dancing, with professional partner Matti Puro.
-She just won with 57% of the vote.
+She won with just 57% of the vote.